"Appetites and Urges" EDCAS Program 2014-2015

 ANGER AND SOMATIZATION

-Course Instructors: Sue Kolod, Ph.D. & Elizabeth Halsted, Ph.D.
+Course Instructor: Sue Kolod, Ph.D. & Elizabeth Halsted, Ph.D.

 Course Instructor: Sandra Buechler, Ph.D.